davidjspooner/repoxy/requirements/ui/20_ui_overview.md

 At a conceptual level, the navigation stack is:

 1. **Repository Types Panel**
-   - Tiles representing repository types that currently have data (e.g. Docker, Terraform, PyPI, APT).
+   - Tiles representing repository categories that have configured repositories (derived entirely from the backend’s repo catalogue such as `repoxy/conf/repoxy.yaml`, e.g. Docker, Terraform, OpenTofu).
+   - Repo types that have **no configured instances** are hidden; the UI is a direct reflection of configuration.

 2. **Repository Browser Panel** (per repository type)
-   - Left side: **Folder Tree View** (folders only; no files).
+   - Left side: **Folder Tree View** whose **top-level nodes are repository names** within the chosen type (for the example config: `dockerhub`, `github`, `terraform-hashicorp`, `opentofu-registry`).
+   - The depth and naming of folders under each repo instance are **type specific**, but files only appear in **leaf folders** (no folder contains both files and child folders).
    - Right side: **File List Table** (files in the selected folder).

 3. **File Details Panel**